tsubasakong/agents-deep-research/README.md

 # Agentic Deep Research using the OpenAI Agents SDK

 A powerful deep research assistant built using the [OpenAI Agents SDK](https://github.com/openai/openai-agents-python), designed to perform in-depth research on any given topic.
+Compatible with OpenAI, Anthropic, Gemini, DeepSeek, Perplexity, OpenRouter, Hugging Face and local models such as Ollama.

 It uses a multi-agent architecture that works iteratively, continually refining its understanding of a topic and producing increasingly detailed insights that feed the final report.

-Designed to be extendable to use custom tools and 3rd party LLMs compatible with the OpenAI API spec.
-When using OpenAI models, all LLM and tool calls are fully traced.
+Designed to be extendable to use custom tools and any other 3rd party LLMs compatible with the OpenAI API spec.
+LLM and tool calls can be optionally traced using OpenAI's tracing feature.

 ## Overview